 Dogs may seem a bit musty if you give them a big whiff, but you should not be able to smell them from across the room.
 A strong fishy odor is not typical in our canine friends and often points to some type of anal gland complication.

-What Are Anal Glands in Dogs?
+What Are Anal Glands In Dogs?

 So, what is an anal gland in our canine friends?
-Also known as anal sacs, a dog’s anal glands sit on the right and left sides of the inner anus, positioned at about 5 and 7 o’clock when compared to the base of the tale.
+Also known as anal sacs, a dog’s anal glands sit on the right and left sides of the inner anus, positioned at about 5 and 7 o’clock compared to the base of the tale.
 These sacs contain sweat glands that produce smelly fluid.
 This fluid should be naturally excreted in small amounts each time they pass stool.

 Anal glands are meant to help a dog leave a unique scent behind each time they do their business.
-The secretions that come from the glands are meant to be a scent marker for our furry friends.
+The secretions from the glands are meant to be a scent marker for our furry friends.
 This helps to let other passing dogs know that they were there.

 Their glands not only express each time a dog passes stool but also when frightened or alarmed.
 A sudden loud noise or stressful event can cause a pup to release its anal glands.
 This then results in a fishy smell that fills the room.
 While this can be gross, it is completely normal.